junxian428/HTB_Certified_Junior_Cybersecurity_Associate/16. Intro to Network Traffic Analysis/2. Networking Primer - Layers 1-4/README.md

 If we look at the image above detailing a session, we will see that this is the case.
 An output similar to this is considered an adequately terminated connection.

+Questions

+Answer the question(s) below to complete this Section and earn cubes!

+- 0 How many layers does the OSI model have?

+7

+- 0 How many layers are there in the TCP/IP model?

+4

+- 0 True or False: Routers operate at layer 2 of the OSI model?

+False

+- 0 What addressing mechanism is used at the Link Layer of the TCP/IP model?

+Mac-Address

+- 0 At what layer of the OSI model is a PDU encapsulated into a packet? ( the number )

+3

+- 0 What addressing mechanism utilizes a 32-bit address?

+IPv4

+- 0 What Transport layer protocol is connection oriented?

+TCP

+- 0 What Transport Layer protocol is considered unreliable?

+UDP

+- 0 TCP's three-way handshake consists of 3 packets: 1.Syn, 2.Syn & ACK, 3. \_?
+What is the final packet of the handshake?

+ACK